Nathanwoodburn/onchain-names-hackathon/interoperability/README.md

 This task is to explore different ways and implement a solution to also store Second Level Domains (SLDs) on chain.

+This project has a bounty for $250 USD

 ## Requirements

 1. SLD registrations and ownership should be on the Handshake chain